Leah1977/familyfavs/README.md

 A Data-Centric Development Project for Milestone 3.

-The project is a web applications based on the creation of a recipe book.
+The project is a web application based on the creation of a recipe book.
 It allows users to Create, Read, Update and Delete Recipes.

 ## Table of Contents.

 1. [Introduction](#introduction)